jagotu/BACIL/thesis_text/thesis_text.md

 As Truffle requires Java objects to be passed on the node boundary, BACIL also has an additional state where the value is a Java object.

 In .NET, all locations are typed (ECMA-335 I.8.6.1.2 Location signatures).
 While evaluation stack slots are also typed, they use a different and more coarse type system.

-We need to decide how to represent the various homes and the values themselves and also how transitions between various states will be implemented.

-To avoid boxing and unboxing numbers (integers and floating point numbers), we cannot just store all values in an `Object[]`.
-Therefore, it is necessary to always have separate storages for primitives, best implemened by a `long[]`.
+To avoid boxing and unboxing numbers (integers and floating-point numbers), we cannot just store all values in an `Object[]`.
+Therefore, it is necessary to always have separate storages for primitives, best implemented by a `long[]`.

 Locations usually exist in multiples (local variables, arguments, fields, etc.) and are always statically typed - one location will always have one type through its lifetime and only ever contain values type-compatible with its type.
-As such, we divide the Location into two parts: a descriptor and a holder.
+We divide the Location into two parts: a descriptor and a holder.

 The holder is actually extremely simple: it only has an `Object[] refs` and a `long[] primitives` that are big enough to hold all the values required by the descriptor.
-The holder knows nothing of the types or identities of object inside.
+The holder knows nothing of the types or identities of values inside.
 This represents one instance of a value storage.

-On the other hand, the descriptor represents the "shape" of the locations, knowing the type of each location and indices into the holder to store values at.
+The descriptor represents the "shape" of the locations, knowing the type of each location and indices into the holder to store values at.

-One feature of .NET are so-called user-defined ValueTypes, structures that have the semantics of a primitive.
+One feature of ECMA-335 is so-called user-defined ValueTypes, structures that have the semantics of a primitive.
 The idea is that two integers (x,y) and a Point structure (with x,y fields) will look exactly the same on the stack, instead of the latter turning into an object reference.
-Our implementation will follow that example, as we will "flatten" the structure, reserving space for each of the fields.
+Our implementation will follow that example, as we will "flatten" the structure, reserving space in the ValueType’s parent for each of its fields.

 The evaluation stack is a bit more complicated: while at each point in time the type of the evaluation stack field is known, it changes throughout execution.
-Each stack slot will therefore have to exist as both a reference slot and a primitive slot and we'll have to keep track of which one to use.
-To achieve that, we will just by default expect the value to be in the refs slot and in case it's not, we repurpose the refs slot to hold a "marker" object describing the stack-type of the value in the primitive slot.
-As such, while an object would be stored in `(ref, primitive)` as `(obj, undefined)`, a native int 42 would be stored as a `(EvaluationStackPrimitiveMarker.EVALUATION_STACK_INT, (long)42)`.
+Each stack slot therefore has to exist as both a reference slot and a primitive slot and we'll have to keep track of which one to use.
+To achieve that, we by default expect the value to be in the refs slot.
+In case it's not, we repurpose the refs slot to hold a "marker" object describing the stack-type of the value in the primitive slot.
+An object will be stored in `(ref, primitive)` as `(obj, undefined)`, a native int 42 will be stored as a `(EvaluationStackPrimitiveMarker.EVALUATION_STACK_INT, (long)42)`.

 #### State transitions

 Keeping in mind the [Dynamicity of references](#dynamicity-of-references) and the fact that all locations are typed (and the type of a location never changes), it follows to make the `Type` objects responsible for implementing the state transitions.
-There are 6 possible transitions between objects, evaluation stack and locations which will be implemented as the following methods of `Type`:
+There are 6 possible transitions between objects, evaluation stack and locations implemented as the following methods of `Type`:

 ```Java
 public void stackToLocation(LocationsHolder holder, int primitiveOffset, int refOffset, Object ref, long primitive)